Top 5 most impactful trends for contact centers

 Perhaps the most worrying trend for customer service executives is the soaring cost of personal customer service.
 “The average cost of a live service contact jumped from $7 in 2009 to nearly $10 five years later,” according to the Harvard Business Review article cited above.

-The buzzword of the day for call centers might change, but the underlying business drivers will not—flexibility, agent quality and cost are still the three most essential ingredients to weather any call center trend.
+The buzzword of the day for contact centers might change, but the underlying business drivers will not—flexibility, agent quality and cost are still the three most essential ingredients to weather any contact center trend.